History of the Park District

 2013

 The Park District entered into a shared project with the Village of Cary for the paving of the Community Center parking lot with added amenities for the safety of the patrons.
 The Comprehensive Master Plan underwent a historical update.
 The Park District purchased a new school bus.
-Once again, Illinois Governmet Finance Officers’ Association presented an award for achievement for excellence in financial reporting.
+Once again, Illinois Government Finance Officers’ Association presented an award for achievement for excellence in financial reporting.

 2014

 The Park District reached an agreement with Lake in the Hills for a shared maintenance of the Route 31 Trail.
 Resolution R-2013-14-03 offered support to Com Ed for the Green Regions Grant.
 Lions Park was the site of a new multi-use trail.
 The Cary Park District voted by resolution R-2014-15-01, to support the Silver Creek Watershed.
 Plans were made and public hearings held for the redesign of Candlewood and Hillside Prairie Park playgrounds.
 The Preschool went through an RFQ and began the process with an architectural firm to seek a site and build a new Preschool.
 Pool improvements to the deck and locker room entries were completed prior to the 2014 pool season.
+The Government Finance Officers Association (GFOA) of the United States and Canada awarded a Certificate of Achievement for Excellence in Financial Reporting to the Park District for its comprehensive annual financial report for the fiscal year ending April 30, 2014.

 2015

 The Park District launched a new and improved mobile-friendly website.
 Hillside Prairie Park and Candlewood playground were completed.
 The 2016 Comprehensive Master Plan Update begins.
+The Government Finance Officers Association (GFOA) of the United States and Canada awarded a Certificate of Achievement for Excellence in Financial Reporting to the Park District for its comprehensive annual financial report for the fiscal year ending April 30, 2015.

 The Park Board approved an update to the Comprehensive Master Plan.
 From the input and information gathered, strategies were developed to address the needs and the end result is a plan with a five year strategic plan within a ten year vision for the Park District.
-The Government Finance Officers Association (GFOA) of the United States and Canada awarded a Certificate of Achievement for Excellence in Financial Reporting to the Park District for its comprehensive annual financial report for the fiscal year ending April 30, 2016.
 Jamesway Park reopened with a brand new playground design.
 The park received two new playground structures, benches, and accessible picnic tables.
 Accessibility to the site and the play structure was improved with a concrete path.
-The Park Board approved an update to the site master plan for Cary-Grove Park.
-Development of a Disc Golf Course at Hoffman Park began.
-The course was laid out across 35-40 acres on the southeast side of the park site.
 A new and improved online registration system was launched.
 This new system allowed more programs to be offered for online registration.
 It allowed people to register through mobile devices, to create wish lists of classes for future registrations, to track payments, and to receive confirmations and receipts.
+Tennis courts at Cary Veterans Park were removed.
+The Government Finance Officers Association (GFOA) of the United States and Canada awarded a Certificate of Achievement for Excellence in Financial Reporting to the Park District for its comprehensive annual financial report for the fiscal year ending April 30, 2015.

 2017

+Development of a Disc Golf Course at Hoffman Park began.
+The course was laid out across 35-40 acres on the southeast side of the park site.
+The Park Board approved an update to the site master plan for Cary-Grove Park.
 Both Kaper and Lions Parks were rezoned from residential zoning to Park and Open Space zoning classification with the Village of Cary.
 Design and development of both Kaper and Lions Parks revitalization projects began.
 Received 2017 Loss Control Award from PDRMA for maintaining a current Level A accreditation status.
 The District scored a 99.43%.
+The Government Finance Officers Association (GFOA) of the United States and Canada awarded a Certificate of Achievement for Excellence in Financial Reporting to the Park District for its comprehensive annual financial report for the fiscal year ending April 30, 2016.

 2018

 Timbertown, a beloved wooden play structure closed and was removed from Kaper Park to make way for an accessible playground and splash pad.
 Revitalization of Kaper and Lions Parks begins.
 The Sands E. Main Street Prairie Advancement Opportunity Plan is approved.
 Walnut Hollow Disc Golf course at Hoffman Park opened.
 Hampton Park receives a playground renovation.
 The lease on the Administrative Annex begins.
-The Park Board and Staff completed an Indoor Recreation and Aquatic Feasibility Study to determine the needs and desires of the community and provide valuable information for the Park Board to make informed decisions going forward.
+The Park Board and Staff began an Indoor Recreation and Aquatic Feasibility Study to determine the needs and desires of the community and provide valuable information for the Park Board to make informed decisions going forward.
 Park Board completed the 2018 Action Plan Update.
 Received a $1.4 million ITEP grant for the Hoffman Park Trail Extension.
 Thorguard Lightning Prediction System was installed throughout the community at different park and facility site.
 The Park District received recognition at the IAPD/IPRA annual conference as an Illinois Distinguished Accredited Agency for the fourth time.
 The Government Finance Officers Association (GFOA) of the United States and Canada awarded a Certificate of Achievement for Excellence in Financial Reporting to the Park District for its comprehensive annual financial report for the fiscal year ending April 30, 2017.